softwareleadership/softwareleadership.github.io/index.md

             label: Guest Suggestions
             required: false
             type: longtext
-            placeholder: What guests would do you want to hear offering their perspectives on software leadership?
+            placeholder: What guests would you want to hear offering their perspectives on software leadership?
             name: entry.364333037
         -
             label: Software Leadership